danielneil/Shark/doc/README.PLUGINS.md

 # Plugins Documentation

-This is the plugins documentation.

-The plugins enable the platform to monitor and alert on just about **anything** of interest; if its online, it can be monitored.
+The plugins enable the platform to monitor and alert on just about **anything** of interest.

 # Contents
 * [check_rsi](#check_rsi)